Art in the 1920s and 1930s: Western art between the wars

 What is the course about?

-After the First World War, artists responded to the massive changes wrought, in a wide variety of ways: from the Freudian inspired visions of the Surrealists, the geometric abstract art of Russia and de Stijl, and the realist styles in Germany and America.
+After the First World War, artists responded to the massive changes wrought, in a wide variety of ways: from the transformative politics of the Surrealists, the technologically abstract art of Russia, the precise design of de Stijl and the Bauhaus, and the realism in Germany and America.

 What will we cover?

 - Setting the scene: the interwar period